 Due to the new Instagram algorithm (or just bad timing) many followers tend to see contests and giveaways long after they’re over.
 Instead of having to put “CONTEST OVER” in big, bold letters in your caption – which most people still miss – consider archiving the contests and giveaways that have expired.

 Unlike deletion, archiving these posts retains the engagement and comments.
 If you’ve required users to answer a question or tag a friend in the comments, these can be useful to return to at a later date.

 Instagram Archive can help you do that.
 Simply archive a past post and publish the new one with the same visual content.

 Deleting the former post would remove all of the engagement data and comments, so archiving it is a better option in this case.
 Plus, you can test and see how the two posts compare – you’re using the same image, after all.

 To Temporarily Change the Focus of Your Profile

 Social media is a valuable platform for drumming up attention and making announcements.

-If you’re planning a release of a new product line, service, album, advertisement, or even team member, you can use the Archive feature to your advantage.
+If you’re planning a release of a new product line, service, album, advertisement, or even team member, you can use Instagram Archive to your advantage.
 To further build mystery and hype around an announcement, consider archiving posts that aren’t relevant to your release.
 This can temporarily change the focus of your profile to the announcement campaign or new product.